 Greetings From the Chair

 My name is Fred Gordon and I am the Chair for the Department of Politics, Philosophy, and Public Administration.
-I would like to welcome you to our department.
-As Department Chair and MPA Director, I thought I would tell a little about my background and our department.
+I want to welcome you to our department.
+As Department Chair and MPA Director, I thought I would tell a little about my experiences.
 I grew up in New Jersey and lived in a lot of northeastern cities like Pittsburgh and Baltimore.
 I earned my Masters in Public and International Affairs from the University of Pittsburgh.
 I worked seven years in non-profit management before returning back to graduate school to earn my PhD in Political Science from the University of Southern California.
 I like basketball and occasionally check out the Hawks in Atlanta, but always attend CSU Cougar games.
-I hope you will check out the background of my colleagues on our department website and get to know them personally.

-Please mark your calendars for September 17 where we will present a luncheon program at the Schwob Library in honor of Constitution Day.
+Excited?
+Please mark your calendars for an upcoming luncheon program at the Schwob Library in honor of Constitution Day.
 This program is for both graduate and undergraduate students.
 As the 2016 election heats up, so will we and we hope to see you in class and at events.
 However, we also have an open door policy, so feel free to stop by our offices as well or be on the lookout for our welcome back party.
 I wish all students a hearty welcome back to CSU and hope that you have a very successful year.

 Chair, Department of Politics, Philosophy, and Public Administration

 NEW: The Bill Chappell Memorial Scholarship will assist students in Columbus State's Master of Public Administration program.
 The CSU Foundation is accepting contributions to the fund.
 Go to http://giving.ColumbusState.edu for instructions on donating by check and credit card or call 706-507-8955 for more information.